Béla Merkely: Career

 Béla Merkely obtained his medical degree with summa cum laude honours in 1991 at Semmelweis University's Faculty of Medicine in Budapest, Hungary.
 After graduation, he continued his studies at the third Department of Internal Medicine at Ruprecht-Karls University of Heidelberg, Germany as a DAAD Fellow.

 He became board certified in cardiology in 1998 and obtained his PhD in ventricular arrhythmias in 1999.
 He also holds a Transthoracic Echocardiography (TTE) Certification and was the first Hungarian clinical cardiac electrophysiologist to earn the Cardiac Pacing and Implantable Cardioverter Defibrillators Certification issued by the European Heart Rhythm Association (EHRA).
 In 2006, he became a Doctor of the Hungarian Academy of Sciences (DSc).

 Since 2007, he has been chairman and director of Semmelweis University's Heart and Vascular Centre.
 The following year, he was promoted to professor at Semmelweis University.
 Merkely served as president of Semmelweis University's Clinical Centre and vice-rector for clinical affairs from 2015 to 2018.
 In 2018, he was appointed rector of Semmelweis University.
+Since 2026 he is director of Semmelweis University's Anatomy & Innovation Center for Education and Research (AICER), a multidisciplinary research center that hosts cutting-edge surgical education, biomechanical research, and medical technology validation.

 Merkely is the honorary president of the Hungarian Society of Cardiology, honorary president and former president of the Hungarian Heart Rhythm Association, former president of the Hungarian Association of Percutaneous Cardiovascular Intervention, and president of the Cardiology Section of the Professional College.

-He has been co-president of the Hungarian Rectors’ Conference since 2021.
+He has been co-president of the Hungarian Rectors' Conference since 2021 and the president since 2025.
 Merkely has been fellow of the European Society of Cardiology (ESC) since 2001, and has held functions (councillor, vice president) in the different bodies and associations of the European Society of Cardiology (ESC) for more than 20 years.
 He has been fellow of the American College of Cardiology (ACC) since 2011 and member of the Academia Europaea since 2022.

-ÍFrom 2020, following the outbreak of the COVID-19 pandemic, Merkely was the chair of the Clinical Epidemiology Working Group of the four hungarian medical Universities and also the chair of the Epidemiology Committee of Semmelweis University.
+From 2020, following the outbreak of the COVID-19 pandemic, Merkely was the chair of the Clinical Epidemiology Working Group of the four hungarian medical Universities and also the chair of the Epidemiology Committee of Semmelweis University.